-To use HaxePunk, you'll need a library which implements the Flash API.
-There are currently two supported providers:
+To use HaxePunk, you'll need a framework which provides the "backend" functionality (rendering, input, asset loading...).
+There are currently two options:

 With this installed, deploying for multiple plaforms is simple (if you're using NME, substitute

-lime test flash lime test neko # platform specific c++ builds lime test windows lime test mac lime test android lime test ios -simulator lime test linux
+lime test neko # platform specific c++ builds lime test windows lime test mac lime test android lime test ios -simulator lime test linux # web lime test html5

 As long as you are on the appropriate platform OpenFL/Lime or NME will do all the work for you and compile the native version.
 You may need to run setup for a platform before using it.
 For example to build for Android you would run the following, which will prompt you to download the SDK and NDK.